IndushreeReddy/olk-early-oscc-biomarker-detection/README.md

 ```

 ## **Pipeline Summary**
-### 1) QIIME2 processing - Microbiome preprocessing and diversity analysis were performed using QIIME2:
+### 1) Microbiome preprocessing and diversity analysis using QIIME2:
 - Import + demultiplex summary
 - DADA2 denoising (single-end)
 - Only forward reads were used due to reverse read quality